Ankitraghav000/Docker/README.md

 - apt-get: This is a command-line tool for handling packages.
 It allows you to install, update, and remove software packages on your system.

 - update: This subcommand tells apt-get to download the latest package lists from the repositories specified in your system's configuration files (typically found in /etc/apt/sources.list)
-#### step2:sometime curl package is not install in system, To install curl use this command:
+#### Step2: sometime curl package is not install in system, To install curl use this command:
 ```
  sudo apt-get install curl
 ```
+curl: This is the name of the package you want to install. curl is a command-line tool used to transfer data to or from a server.
+It supports various protocols, including HTTP, HTTPS, FTP, and more.
 #### Step 3.
 Install the dependency packages required to install Docker.

 Paste this command in terminal  to Install the dependency packages.